Hochfrequenz/python_template_repository/README.md

 ### How to use with PyCharm

-1. You have cloned the repository, you want to work in, and have created the virtual environment, in which the repository should be executed.
-Now you have to make the repository actually work inside this virtual environment.
-This means you need to connect your repository with the virtual environment - to be more precise: with the interpreter of this environment.
+1. You have cloned the repository, you want to work in, and have created the virtual environment, in which the repository should be executed (`your_repo/.tox/dev`).
+Now, to actually work inside the newly created environment, you need to tell PyCharm (your IDE) that it should use with the virtual environment - to be more precise: with the interpreter of this dev environment.
 How to do this:
-a) navigate to: File -> Settings (Strg + Alt + S) -> Project: your_project -> Python Interpreter -> Add interpreter -> Existing
+a) navigate to: File ➡ Settings (Strg + Alt + S) ➡ Project: your_project ➡ Python Interpreter ➡ Add interpreter ➡ Existing
-b) Choose as interpreter: your_repo\ tox\dev\Scripts\python.exe
+b) Choose as interpreter: `your_repo\.tox\dev\Scripts\python.exe` (under windows)
 2. Set the
    default [test runner of your project](https://www.jetbrains.com/help/pycharm/choosing-your-testing-framework.html) to pytest.